bochaco/safe_thing/README.md

 ### Project Development Roadmap

+- [ ] Document API
+- [ ] Creation of test suite for API
+- [ ] Creation of a showcasing app using the test SAFE Network
 - [ ] Cross-compilation tools/doc for MIPS
 - [ ] Cross-compilation tools/doc for ARM
-- [ ] Creation of a showcasing app using the test SAFE Network
-- [ ] Creation of test suite for API
 - [ ] Implementation of FFI interface
 - [ ] Implementation of Javascript binding
 - [ ] Documentation of the communication protocol